Mania Wilbushewitch Shochat

 Mania Shochat’s private life was far from blissful.
 Israel Shochat had extra-marital affairs, to Mania’s great misery; apparently at least in part due to this personal devastation, she attempted suicide at least once.
 Nonetheless, she remained married and devoted to him.
 Their children, Anna and Geda, were brought up steeped in the lifestyle and ideologies that dominated their parents’ lives.
 In an interview with the Israeli newspaper Haaretz in 1986, when she was seventy years old, Anna bitterly described a childhood in which she was effectively an orphan, while her parents devoted their entire lives to their causes.
 Geda, who became a pilot, later committed suicide.

 Mania eventually settled down in Tel-Aviv, where she died in 1961 in her apartment; her husband died that same year.
-She was buried in the Ha-Shomer section of the cemetery at Kibbutz Kefar Giladi, in Israel.
+She was buried in the Ha-Shomer section of the cemetery at A voluntary collective community, mainly agricultural, in which there is no private wealth and which is responsible for all the needs of its members and their families.kibbutz Kefar Giladi, in Israel.